Early assurance to medical school as an undergraduate

 Note: Degree program composition and early assurance admission requirements and standards are subject to change starting with students matriculating to any degree program at NEOMED in 2025.

-Effective May 2021, students interested in early assurance privileges to NEOMED are to meet with the designated pre-medical advisor at their partner college or university.
+Students interested in early assurance privileges to NEOMED are to meet with the designated pre-medical advisor at their partner college or university.

 Candidates must be on track to successfully complete a bachelor’s degree program at their partner institution (the reserved seat is forfeited should you transfer) and complete all required pre-requisite courses with a grade of “C minus” or better to use their early assurance privileges and successfully apply to the College of Medicine at NEOMED.